-The IRS recently followed this up with a proposed regulation that would relax the minimum required distribution rule in order to promote longevity annuities, an annuity product with an income stream that begins at an age later than normal retirement, such as age 80 or 85.
+The IRS recently followed this up with a proposed regulation that would relax the minimum required distribution rule, as it applies to defined contribution plans, in order to promote longevity annuities, an annuity product with an income stream that begins at an age later than normal retirement, such as age 80 or 85.
 Proposed regulations issued on February 2, 2012 represent the first of what will be a series of actions to allow such annuities in tax-qualified retirement plans.
 The market for longevity annuities is currently very small, but the Administration would like to see an expansion of their use because they allow retirees to self-manage a significant portion of their retirement assets until a relatively advanced age.
-Such a deferred annuity would commence regular monthly payments at the elected age (e.g., age 80) and provide protection against outliving retirement assets, but the minimum distribution rules presented an obstacle to their use, because they generally require plan distributions to commence at age 70 1⁄2 (rather than a later date consistent with the annuity starting date under a longevity annuity).
-Under the proposed regulation, a plan or IRA investment in a qualifying longevity annuity would be exempted from the minimum distribution rules.
+Such a deferred annuity would commence level monthly payments at the elected age (e.g., age 80) and provide protection against outliving retirement assets, but the minimum distribution rules presented an obstacle to their use, because they generally require plan distributions to commence at age 70 1⁄2 (rather than a later date consistent with the annuity starting date under a longevity annuity).
+Under the proposed regulation, a defined contribution plan or IRA investment in a qualifying longevity annuity would be exempted from the minimum distribution rules.
 To qualify, the annuity premium would have to be limited to the lesser of \$100,000 or 25% of a participant's account balance, and the starting date of the annuity could be no later than age 85.
+Nevertheless, because of the minimum distribution requirement, the annuity cannot be a variable annuity (where payout is affected by underlying investments) or have a cost of living adjustment once payments begin.

-&lt;sup>16 29 CFR 2550.404a-4.
+CFR 2550.404a-4.